Generic Name: azacitidine (ay za SYE ti deen)

 How is Vidaza given?

-Vidaza is is injected under the skin, or into a vein through an IV.
+Vidaza is injected under the skin, or into a vein through an IV infusion.
 A healthcare provider will give you this injection.

 This medicine is usually given for 7 days in a row every 4 weeks for at least 4 treatment cycles.
 Your treatment schedule may be different.
 Follow your doctor's instructions.